Minya, Egypt: Ancient Egyptian

-Greco-Roman History
+Greco-Roman history

 During the Ptolemaic Era Middle Egypt was settled extensively by Greek settlers and hosted settlements with populations of 20,000 to 40,000 inhabitants.
 Following the Roman conquest of Egypt Minya became a hub of Egyptian cotton trade and was inhabited by Greek and Roman cotton barons and traders.

 El Ashmunein (Hermopolis Magna) was the capital of the region during this period.
 It was the main center of worship of the god Thoth.
 Today, the ruins of a Greek temple, similar to the Parthenon, can be still found.

 The tomb and chapel of Petosiris are found near the modern village of Tuna el-Gebel.
 Antinoöpolis was built in 130 A.D. by the Roman emperor Hadrian in memory of his eromenos Antinous, who drowned on the banks of the Nile river and was considered a God following Egyptian tradition.
 The new city was built on a long-established site and Hadrian repopulated it with Greeks from other parts of Egypt.

-Byzantine History
+Byzantine history

 The Monastery of the Virgin Mary at Gebel el-Teir is an important Christian site near the city of Samalut.
 Its church was built by Empress Helena, mother of Constantine the Great, in 328, on one of the sites where the Holy Family is believed to have stayed during its Flight into Egypt.

 Oxyrhynchus was an important administrative center during the Hellenistic Period, and remains an important archaeological source for papyri from the Byzantine Egypt.

-Arab History
+Arab history

 During the rule of the Abbasids, Minya's name became attached to Ibn Khasib, the appointed benevolent and almost legendary ruler of Egypt in the early 9th century.
 Ibn Khasib loved Minya so much that when was asked by the Caliph to name a reward for his good deeds, he chose Minya where he would retire and die few years later.
 Ibn Khasib is credited for expanding Minya and transferring it from a large village to a robust Medieval city.
 Since Ibn Khasib years, Minya has been referred to as Munyat ibn Khasib (Ibn Khasib's Minya).
 During the rule of the Fatimid Caliphate in the 10th and 11th centuries, Minya continued to expand and it included large mosques, schools, a bazar, and public baths.
-It was during this period that two landmarks of Minya, the EL-Lamaty and EL-Amrawy mosques, were built.
-In 1326, Ibn Battuta, the famous medieval travellar, visited Minya and was impressed by what he saw there.
+It was during this period that two landmarks of Minya, the El-Amrawy and El-Lamaty mosques, were built.
+In 1326, Ibn Battuta, the famous medieval traveller, visited Minya and was impressed by what he saw there.
 Minya was noted and regarded with high praise in Ibn Battuta's account of his travels called The Rihla because of the school it used to have when he visited the city.
 Ibn Battuta's described Minya as a town that "excels all the other towns of Upper Egypt."